AriFordsham/GHCWiki/backpack.md

 - [ Backpack specification](https://github.com/ezyang/ghc-proposals/blob/backpack/proposals/0000-backpack.rst).
 This was subsumed by my thesis but once Backpack stabilizes it will be worth distilling the thesis PDF back into a more web-friendly format.

 ## Known gotchas

+**Can I use this with Stack?** No, Backpack requires support from the package manager, and Stack integration has not been implemented yet.

 **Make sure cabal-version is recent enough.** ([ \#4448](https://github.com/haskell/cabal/issues/4448)) If you set the `cabal-version` of your package too low, you may get this error: